Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: RIVER SETTLEMENTS

-After crossing with their son and daughter aboard L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in early November, Rose Bonnevie and her husband, Jean Gousman, settled probably downriver from the city at Nueva Gálvez, or San Bernardo, in present-day St. Bernard Parish, an Islenos, or Canary Islander, community, where a number of other families from L'Amitié chose to settle. ...
+Rose Bonnevie, age 44, husband Jean Gousman, age 56, and two children, ages 21 and 2, crossed to Louisiana aboard L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in early November 1785.
+They did not follow the majority of their fellow passengers to upper Bayou Lafourche but settled downriver from the city at Nueva Gálvez, or San Bernardo, in present-day St. Bernard Parish--an Isleño, or Canary Islander, community, where a hand full of other families from L'Amitié chose to settle.
+Rose died at San Bernardo in October 1791, age 50.

 CONCLUSION